 El Fey Club

 Mobster Larry Fay (see Casa Blanca above) also owned El Fey.
 He bootlegged liquor from Canada using his fleet of city cabs.
-He hired one of his former customers to serve as hostess.
+He also hired one of his former customers to serve as hostess.
 It was the colorful Texas Guinan.

 The Stork Club

 The Cotton Club was located in Harlem.
 Its theme was usually that of a fanciful cotton plantation.
 The customers were white, as was the gangster owner, Owney Madden.
-The staff and entertainers were African American.
+But the staff and entertainers were African American.
 Some of the artists were Lena Horne, Count Basie, Ella Fitzgerald, Louis Armstrong, Cab Calloway, and Ethel Waters.
 Duke Ellington’s Orchestra was the house band for years.

 III.
 Resources on Speakeasies in New York